buildwithgrove/docs/docs/guides/getting-started/quickstart.md

 sidebar_label: Get an Endpoint
 ---

-# Quickstart: Get an endpoint
+# Quickstart: Get an Endpoint

-We streamline the process of connecting to the decentralized web, offering you seamless API interaction right from the start.
-This quickstart guide is your roadmap to acquiring an endpoint, enabling your projects to communicate with Grove's services effortlessly.
+Connecting to the decentralized web shouldn’t feel complicated.
+Grove makes it effortless—spin up an endpoint in minutes and start streaming data with enterprise-grade speed, scale, and reliability.

-## Public Endpoints (Quick Start)
+## Public Endpoints (Fastest Start)

-For immediate testing and development, you can use our **[public endpoints](https://grove.city/public-endpoints)** without any registration:
+Want to test right away?
+Use our [public endpoints](https://www.grove.city/public-endpoints)—no signup, no setup:

-- **No signup required** - Start making requests immediately
+- **Instant access** — start making requests now
-- **Free to use** - Perfect for testing and prototyping
+- **Free to use** — great for testing & prototyping
+- **Shared infrastructure** — performance may vary
-- **Rate limited** - Suitable for development but not production use
+- **Rate limited** — designed for dev work, not production
-- **Shared infrastructure** - Performance may vary based on usage
-- **Low priority support** - Support for public endpoints is deprioritized and has no guarantee on service.
+- **Community support only** — no SLA or guarantees

-:::warning Rate Limits on Public Endpoints
+:::warning Public Endpoint Limits
-Public endpoints have rate limits and are shared among all users.
-For production applications or higher throughput needs, we recommend getting a private endpoint through Grove Portal for guaranteed performance, higher rate limits, and dedicated resources.
+Public endpoints are shared across all users and rate-limited.
+For production workloads, higher throughput, and guaranteed performance, create a private endpoint in Grove Portal.
 :::

-If public endpoints meet your needs, you can start making RPC calls immediately.
-For production applications or when you need higher performance, continue with the steps below to get a dedicated private endpoint.

-## Private Endpoint
+## Private Endpoints (Production-Ready)

-### Benefits of Private Endpoints:
-- **Rate limits** - Make more requests per second
+When you’re ready to go live, private endpoints give you the power, reliability, and insights you need.

+### Why private endpoints?
+- **No rate limits** — handle infinite scale
-- **Advanced analytics** - Track usage and performance metrics
+- **Advanced analytics** — track usage, performance & trends
-- **Priority support** - Backed by [Grove SLAs](https://grove.city/sla), Get help when you need it!
+- **Priority support + SLAs** — enterprise-grade reliability

-### Step 1: Sign Up for Private Endpoints
+### Step 1: Sign Up
-[Sign up](https://portal.grove.city/api/auth/auth0?signup=true) for a Grove account to create an account.
+Create your [Grove account](https://portal.grove.city) in seconds and unlock your own private endpoint.

-### Step 2: Account Customization
+### Step 2: Personalize Your Account

-Give your account a unique name and customize your experience.
+Claim your namespace, customize your workspace, and get ready to build.

 ### Step 3: Create Your First Application
-Creating an application is your first step towards active blockchain interaction.

-1. **Navigate:** Click on the 'Create Application' button within the Grove portal.
-2. **Name Your Application:** Assign a name to uniquely identify your application in your account.
+Every app starts here:

+1. Hit “Create Application” in the Portal.
+2. Name it — make it yours.
-3. **Select an Appmoji:** Choose an Appmoji for a fun, visual representation of your application.
+3. Pick an Appmoji — your app’s visual identity.
-4. **Describe Your Application:** Provide a concise description to outline your application’s functionality and purpose.
+4. Add a short description — optional but useful.

-### Step 4: Access Private Endpoints
+### Step 4: Access Your Private Endpoint

-Utilize your dedicated private endpoints to make RPC calls and interact with various services with higher performance and rate limits.

-- Locate the 'Endpoints' section in your application.
+- Head to the Endpoints section of your app.
-- Choose the endpoint corresponding to the service you wish to interact with.
+- Select the service you want (EVM, LLM, data API, etc.).
-- Copy the endpoint URL for use in your RPC calls.
+- Copy the endpoint URL into your app.

-### Step 5: Make Your First RPC Call
+### Step 5: Make Your First Call 🚀

-Congratulations!
-You've successfully set up your Grove account and application.
+That’s it—**you’re live**.
+Your app is now powered by Grove’s decentralized infrastructure.

-- Explore the [Grove API](/grove-api/getting-started/introduction.md) for detailed documentation on making specific RPC calls.
+👉 Next stop: Explore the [Grove API](../../grove-api/overview/grove-api) for advanced queries and integration patterns.